treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

 ['Loquat', 'longan', 'jujube', 'kumquat', 'Cherimoya']
 ```

-Here's a function which will return a 2-item tuple of the length of a given string and the case-normalized version of that string:
+Here's a function which will return a 2-item tuple containing the length of a given string and the case-normalized version of that string:

 ```python
 def length_and_alphabetical(string):